RNtaate/twitter_clone/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-- This project was originally taken from [the Odin project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication), following the tutorial of "*__Project 1__*" made by [Andy Leverenz](https://github.com/justalever/twittter)
+- This project was originally taken from [the Odin project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication), following the screen cast tutorials of "*__Project 1__*" made by [Andy Leverenz](https://github.com/justalever/twittter)
 - This project was inspired by the [Microverse](https:www.microverse.org) program